Badger, Newfoundland and Labrador: Recent history

 When a bridge was built over the Exploits River at Grand Falls in the early 1960s, Badger's importance as the gateway into the lumber woods was greatly diminished.
 In 1965 it ceased to be a woods division.
 Despite this, logging remained important to the community for many years.
 Some people found employment in mining at the nearby Buchans and Gullbridge mines, though these would later close.
 The closure of these mines combined with the closure of the Newfoundland Railway in 1988 took much importance away from the town.
 Today many residents, as well as students, commute to Grand Falls-Windsor for work and school.
 As of late, important players in the town economy include several gas stations and restaurants, a heavy equipment training school and a metal fabrication establishment.

 Long plagued by flooding, Badger was inundated by a catastrophic flood on Saturday, February 15, 2003 when the Exploits River, Red Indian River, and Badger River were backed up with ice jams, causing water levels to rise 2.5 meters overflowing their banks and flooding the town under several feet of water and ice.
 The town was forced to evacuate and many found lodging in nearby Grand Falls-Windsor.

 In 2008, a novel by J. A. Ricketts, The Badger Riot, was written depicting the events of the IWA Strike in 1959.
 The book would become the bestselling book in Atlantic Canada for that year.

+Portions of Badger were subjected to an evacuation order in late January, 2026 following potential flooding caused by increased water levels in the Exploits, Badger, and Red Indian rivers, which the town sits on.
+The evacuation orders were lifted on February 4th 2026 after water levels receded.